studygolang/gctt-godoc/Source/go/types/types.md

 ConvertibleTo reports whether a value of type V is convertible to a value of type T.

-<h2 id="DefPredeclaredTestFuncs">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/universe.go#L160">DefPredeclaredTestFuncs</a>
+<h2 id="DefPredeclaredTestFuncs">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/universe.go#L166">DefPredeclaredTestFuncs</a>
     <a href="#DefPredeclaredTestFuncs">¶</a></h2>
 <pre>func DefPredeclaredTestFuncs()</pre>

 DefPredeclaredTestFuncs defines the assert and trace built-ins.
 These built-ins are intended for debugging and testing of this package only.

-<h2 id="ExprString">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/exprstring.go#L5">ExprString</a>
+<h2 id="ExprString">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/exprstring.go#L7">ExprString</a>
     <a href="#ExprString">¶</a></h2>
 <pre>func ExprString(x <a href="/go/ast/">ast</a>.<a href="/go/ast/#Expr">Expr</a>) <a href="/builtin/#string">string</a></pre>

-ExprString returns the (possibly simplified) string representation for x.
+ExprString returns the (possibly shortened) string representation for x.
+Shortened representations are suitable for user interfaces but may not necessarily follow Go syntax.

-<h2 id="Id">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/object.go#L47">Id</a>
+<h2 id="Id">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/object.go#L45">Id</a>
     <a href="#Id">¶</a></h2>
 <pre>func Id(pkg *<a href="#Package">Package</a>, name <a href="/builtin/#string">string</a>) <a href="/builtin/#string">string</a></pre>

 Id returns name if it is exported, otherwise it returns the name qualified with the package path.

-<h2 id="Identical">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/predicates.go#L104">Identical</a>
+<h2 id="Identical">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/predicates.go#L105">Identical</a>
     <a href="#Identical">¶</a></h2>
 <pre>func Identical(x, y <a href="#Type">Type</a>) <a href="/builtin/#bool">bool</a></pre>

-Identical reports whether x and y are identical.
+Identical reports whether x and y are identical types.
+Receivers of Signature types are ignored.

-<h2 id="IdenticalIgnoreTags">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/predicates.go#L109">IdenticalIgnoreTags</a>
+<h2 id="IdenticalIgnoreTags">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/predicates.go#L111">IdenticalIgnoreTags</a>
     <a href="#IdenticalIgnoreTags">¶</a></h2>
 <pre>func IdenticalIgnoreTags(x, y <a href="#Type">Type</a>) <a href="/builtin/#bool">bool</a></pre>

-IdenticalIgnoreTags reports whether x and y are identical if tags are ignored.
+IdenticalIgnoreTags reports whether x and y are identical types if tags are ignored.
+Receivers of Signature types are ignored.

 <h2 id="Implements">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/api.go#L363">Implements</a>
     <a href="#Implements">¶</a></h2>